Hai Van Quan was once heavily degraded.

 Known as the most majestic pass, the old National Highway 1 connecting the North and South passing through the Hai Van Pass has long been a stop on a long journey.

-Right at the hairpin bend separating the border of Thua Thien Hue and Da Nang City is the historical relic Hai Van Quan located on the mainland facing the sea.
+Right at the hairpin bend separating the border between Thua Thien Hue and Da Nang City is the historical relic Hai Van Quan located on the mainland facing the sea.

 According to the restoration project, the Hai Van Quan gate system will be restored according to the original vestiges of the Nguyen Dynasty under King Minh Mang in 1826, replacing the stone-paved gate floor, mortar system, and brick walls.

-The system of bunkers from the war against France and America next to the relic is also preserved.
+The system of bunkers from the war against France and the US next to the relic is also preserved.

 Experts and restoration units also expect to restore and renovate the building as close to its original state as possible.
-Items such as the headquarters, the arsenal, the positions of the fortress, the stone walls, the walkways, etc. were carefully consulted before starting the work.
+Items such as the headquarters, the arsenal, the fortress positions, stone walls, walkways, etc. were carefully consulted before starting the work.

 Hai Van Quan was lively and majestic.